ChebaCheba/LandmarkSimulator/README.md

 # PyramidSimulator

-A simulator or pyramids done with THREE.js
+A simulator of pyramids done with THREE.js